|May-June||Completed organization at Lake City, Florida under Colonel Richard F. Floyd, Lieutenant Colonel John M. Pons and Major W.I. Turner.|

 |June||Assigned to Perry’s Florida Brigade of Anderson’s Division in the newly created Third Corps.|

 The regiment brought 176 men to the field.
-Lieutenant Colonel Baya commanded the regiment while Colonel Lang was temporarily in command of the brigade.
+Lieutenant Colonel Baya continued to command the regiment while Colonel Lang was in command of the brigade as senior colonel.
 It took part in Longstreet’s assault of July 2 and supported Pickett’s Charge of July 3.
 It .

 The Eighth Florida lost 18 men killed, 83 enlisted men wounded and 11 men missing.